25 Travel Trailer Must-Haves to Get on the Road Now

 RV tire on Anderson leveler

-Andersens are typically the easiest levelers to use.
-Just drive up on the leveler until the RV reaches the desired height (see above image).
 Lynx Blocks provide about a 1-inch lift each and require stacking the blocks to get the height you need.

 As full-time RVers, we like to carry both types of levelers to have options and be prepared.
-Also, the space between our trailer tires isn’t wide enough to fit a second Andersen leveler, so be aware of this issue if your tires are close together.
+Also, the space between our trailer tires isn’t wide enough to fit a second Andersen leveler, so be aware of this issue if your trailer tires are close together.

 PRO TIP: You can also use leveling blocks under your jack pads when needed.
 We’ve also used these blocks to raise the truck for maintenance and increase the height when leveling the trailer front to back.
 If you’re a full-time RVer, we recommend two packs of ten blocks (especially if you boondock often).

-18. RV Stabilizing Accessories & Jack Pads
+18. Camper Stabilizing Accessories & Jack Pads

-For towable RVs, you will need jack pads for your stabilizers (such as the set below).
-These pads will keep them from sinking into the soft ground and provide an extra cushion on hard surfaces.
+These pads will keep the stabilizers from sinking into the soft ground and provide an extra cushion on hard surfaces.

 Jack pad under the stabilizer of an RV travel trailer.

-Although you can hand-crank your RV scissor jacks, a drill adapter and a cordless drill will save you time and effort in lowering and raising your jacks.
-Some trailers have built-in mechanics to move your jacks up and down, which will not require a drill or drill adapter.
+Although you can hand-crank your RV scissor jacks, a drill adapter, and a cordless drill will save you time and effort in lowering and raising your jacks.

-RV Tire Pressure
+Travel Trailer Tire Pressure

 Closeup of RV travel trailer tires.

-We always recommend checking your tires before moving your RV.
-Here are some tools you can use to check and manage tire pressure.
+I always recommend checking your tires before moving your RV.

 19. Tire Pressure Gauge or TPMS (Tire Pressure Monitoring System)